8 Top Employee Retention Factors

 Employee retention refers to the ability of an organization to retain its employees.

-Good organizations not only hire the best talents but also know how to retain them for a longer period of time.
+Good organizations hire the best talents and know how to retain them for a more extended period.
 Employees are the lifeline of any organization.
-When these skilled employees walk out of the door, it becomes difficult to find good replacements.
+When these skilled employees walk out of the door, it becomes challenging to find suitable replacements.

 High turnover not only affects an organization’s bottom line but also is a costly process.
-And it is often more difficult to train new employees.
-Studies say that for a new employee to fully adapt to a new organization, it takes more than 8 months of onboarding and sometimes even more.
+And it is often more challenging to train new employees.
+Studies say that for a new employee to fully adapt to a new organization, it takes more than eight months of onboarding and sometimes even more.

-Even with good compensation and benefits, employees quit.
+Even with reasonable compensation and benefits, employees quit.
 The reason for this varies with many factors.

 Here in this blog, I am going to talk about the top 8 employee retention factors.
 Before I start, let’s look into the following employee retention statistics.

 83 % of employers believe attracting and retaining talent is a growing challenge.
 (Allegis Group)